AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- USAGE EXAMPLES -->
 ## Documentation, Data & Support Files

-The complete workshop, with all the necessary files can be found [here](Modern-Data-Lakehouse.zip)
+The complete workshop, with all the necessary files can be found [here](Modern-Data-Lakehouse.zip).
+Download and unzip the file on your local computer.

-Individual files can also be found directly on this repository (see links below).
+The same files on the zip folder above can be found individually directly on this repository (see links below).

 **Workshop Tutorial**